fluid-lab/MyL3-External-Data/README.md

     ``` sudo npm install http-server -g ```

     If npm isn't working [download and install node](https://nodejs.org/en/).
+    Remember it is not mandatory to use http-server you can set up according to your choice.

-* After installation type the following command in terminal:
+* After installation run following command in terminal:

     ``` http-server -p 3000 ```